The invisible stitch is perfect for stitching openings in hand if you need the thread to stay hidden.

-The hidden stitch is used when you need to close an opening and not let the thread be seen.
+The invisible stitch is used when you need to close an opening and not let the thread be seen.
 Typically when you sew two layers together the wrong sides out and need to leave an opening through which you turn the fabric then right sides out.
 Use a matching thread, I used a contrast one to make the process better visible.

 The fabrics you are stitching together should have folded and ironed edges.
 They are places wrong sides together.